jez/blog/_posts/2022-06-04-seeing-is-believing.md

    not tell the user that their change was broken.

 1. This process repeats until the pings are only **high-signal** pings.
-When there's an error, it represents actual bugs (or maybe doesn't ping: remember, most files are still `# typed: false`).
+When there's an error, it represents actual bugs (or maybe it doesn't error at all: remember, most files are still `# typed: false`).

 1. Double check at this point that it's easy to configure whatever editors your team uses to put the errors directly in the editor.
 You likely already did this for yourself